-Reformative Training in Singapore: When will it be Ordered?
+Reformative Training in Singapore: When Will It be Ordered?

-What is Reformative Training (RT)?
+What is Reformative Training?

 Reformative training (RT) is a rehabilitative sentencing option.
 The courts are empowered by section 305 of the Criminal Procedure Code (CPC) to impose RT in lieu of any other sentence.

-Who is Eligible for RT?
+Who is Eligible for Reformative Training?

 An offender above the age of 14 but below the age of 21 is eligible for RT.

 For repeat offenders who were previously sent to a juvenile rehabilitation centre for their previous offence, the age range to be granted RT is 14 to 16 years old.